Ashley-Edge/URL_Redirect_Checker/README.md

 * The `check_redirects` function takes `base_url` and `paths` as arguments.
 * The script combines the base URL with each relative path using `urljoin`.
 * The script sends a GET request to each combined URL and prints the HTTP status code and final URL after any redirects, or indicates if there were no redirects.
-* In the __main__ block, it checks if there are enough command-line arguments and calls `check_redirects` with the base URL and relative paths.
+* The __main__ block checks for enough command-line arguments and calls `check_redirects` with the base URL and relative paths.

 ## Requirements

-- Python 3.x
+- Python 3 minimum
 - `requests` library

 ## Installation